 Griffin Dune’s Practical Magic, Robert Egger’s The VVitch, Oz Perkins’s Gretel and Hansel

 When Mama wasn’t looking, Charlotte and I ran into the woods to add fern carpeting, a pebble chimney, an herb garden fenced in with acorn tops.
-We propped our chins on our fists to watch the mourning cloak sit there in its jar–in the middle of its little house.
-A faerie was supposed to emerge.
-A butterfly with white frosting edges and pretty blue gumdrops on its wings.
+We propped our chins on our fists and watched our jarred mourning cloak settle into its little house.
+A faerie was supposed to emerge: white frosting edges and pretty blue gumdrops on its chocolate wings.

-Maybe the bark was corrupt; maybe the moss leached something through the lid.
+Maybe the bark was corrupt.
+Maybe the moss leeched through the cheesecloth lid.
 We shouldn’t have put it in the woods.
 Nothing good ever comes from the woods.

-Something writhed inside.
-Feeding.
-Growing stronger, forming teeth.
-We watched it rear and shriek in the only way caterpillars can.
-Silent.
-Silent screams in the middle of a deep, dark wilderness.
+We watched the mourning cloak suffer in the only way caterpillars can—silent screams in the middle of a deep, dark wilderness.

-Wasp larvae ripped through its flesh, roiling out of their violent birth and into the house we unwittingly built for them.
+Wasp larvae tore through its flesh, roiling out of their violent birth and into the house we unwittingly built for them.
 With a shriek, Charlotte dropped the jar.
 It exploded against a stone at our feet.
 Glass shards sliced through the ferns.